kstenerud/concise-encoding/ce-structure.md

 #### Key Collisions

 Key collisions occur when two or more identical keys are present in the same encoded map.
-Systems could potentially deal with this situation in a number of different ways:
+The most common ways systems tend to handle key collisions are:

  * Take the initial key and reject all duplicate keys (choose the first instance)
  * Replace the value for each duplicate encountered (choose the last instance)
  * Reject the key and all associated values (choose nothing)
  * Reject the entire document (abort processing)

+The first three approaches are dangerous and lead to security issues.
+Only rejecting the document is safe (which is what Concise Encoding mandates).

 For example, given the map: